Type of Journey

 Lava Restaurant: The Lava Restaurant is built into an 800-year-old lava cliff on the west bank of the Blue Lagoon, giving it a unique architecture and design.
 They provide gourmet lunch and dinner menus made from fresh and seasonal ingredients.

-Spa Restaurant: The ambience in this restaurant is meant to be relaxed and an after-spa experience—you are even allowed to dine here in your robe.
+Spa Restaurant: The ambiance in this restaurant is meant to be relaxed and an after-spa experience—you are even allowed to dine here in your robe.
 You can choose a fresh and delightful meal from their all-day menu.

-The Blue Lagoon Skin Treatment
+The Blue Lagoon Skin Treatment:

 The Blue Lagoon, Iceland offers skin treatment and luxury skincare products for people with psoriasis, and it is one of the only treatments available to psoriasis patients.
 The Blue Lagoon Clinic provides in-house treatment in a private lagoon with UV light therapy and in-house products.